SimpleDataLabsInc/prophecy-docs/docs/metadata/git/git-fork.md

 :::note

 1. Any changes made in forked repository would not effect the `upstream repository` and would only reflect in the `forked repository`.
-2. Please follow the normal Gßit flow for raising pull requests to the `original repository` (upstream repository) from the `forked repository`.
+2. Please follow the normal Git flow for raising pull requests to the `original repository` from the `forked repository`.

 :::